-A method's receiver is its implicit argument, the class instance on which the method is invoked.
-Its type is the class in which the method is defined.
-The receiver actual argument is specified by the receiver-clause of a method-call-expression as specified in §15.4.
-The receiver formal argument can be referred to within the method using the identifier this.
+A method's receiver is an implicit formal argument named this representing the expression on which the method is invoked.
+The receiver's actual argument is specified by the receiver-clause of a method-call-expression as specified in $\S15.4$ .